savonet/liquidsoap/doc/content/quick_start.md

 we say that a source is *infallible* if it is always available.
 Otherwise, it is *fallible*, something can go wrong.
-By default, an output requires that its input source is infallible, otherwise it complains that ``That source is fallible!''
+By default, an output requires that its input source is infallible, otherwise it complains that "That source is fallible!"

 For example, a normal `playlist` is fallible.
 Firstly, because it could contain only invalid files, or at least spend too much time on invalid files for preparing a valid one on time.
 Moreover, a playlist could contain remote files, which may not be accessible quickly at all times.
-A queue of user requests is an other example of fallible source.
+A queue of user requests is another example of fallible source.
 Also, if `file.ogg` is a valid local file, then `single("file.ogg")` is an infallible source.